 His hobbies are in jazz guitar, martial arts, hiking, and the study of world religions and spiritual paths.

 Hi, I'm McCall.
 You can find more about my academic accomplishments below, but I thought I'd start with the more interesting stuff.
 You can get a more in-depth understanding of who I am and how I practice on my website at www.mccallmcpherson.com.

-I love and live in Austin, Texas with my husband, daughters and dog.
+I love and live in Austin, with my two daughters.
 In my free time I enjoy running, live music, yoga, hiking and camping.